fanghuiz/ufc-stats-crawler/README.md

 ## About <a name = "about"></a>

-This is a web scraper to get data of all completed UFC fights from [UFC Stats](http://ufcstats.com/), built using [Scrapy](https://github.com/scrapy/scrapy).
-Scraped data are organized into 3 tables:
+This is a web scraper to get data from [UFC Stats](http://ufcstats.com/), built using [Scrapy](https://github.com/scrapy/scrapy).
+Scraped data are organized as follows:

+All completed UFC fights:

 - `fight_info` <a name = "fight_info"></a> table, contains fight/match-up level meta-data.
 - `fighter_stats`<a name = "fighter_stats"></a> table, contains fighter level data of fighters' career summary statistics.
 - `fight_stats` <a name="fight_stats"></a> contains fighter-level performance data within each match-up.

+Upcoming fights:

+- `upcoming`<a name = "upcoming"></a> table contains match-up level information of all the upcoming fights in the next UFC event, according to this page http://ufcstats.com/statistics/events/completed.

+Let me know if you've used the crawler or data to make something cool :wave:

 ## Getting Started <a name = "getting_started"></a>

 ### Prerequisites

-You will need to install Scrapy and all relevant dependencies.

-The quick way:
+* Python 3
+* Scrapy

+Install required packages.

 ```
-pip install scrapy
+pip install -r requirements.txt
 ```

-See the install section in the documentation at https://docs.scrapy.org/en/latest/intro/install.html for more details.
+If you have trouble installing Scrapy, see the install section in Scrapy documentation at https://docs.scrapy.org/en/latest/intro/install.html for more details.

 ### Installing